 Jennifer has tried out many different occupations.
 She’s been a skating coach, a swim instructor, a medical researcher, a high school teacher, and most importantly, a camp counselor.
 Her favorite, though, is being a writer.
 She uses a computer instead of a crayon now, and although she still writes letters to her loved ones, she spends most of her writing time composing fantasy stories for the young and the young-at-heart.

-In her spare time, Jennifer and her family enjoy camping, going for walks, playing board games, gardening, watching shows, and of course, reading books.
+In her spare time, Jennifer and her family enjoy camping, hiking, playing board games, gardening, watching shows, and of course, reading books.